 - The text of a sign must not be visible from outside the store.

-- The sign must not identify a brand of tobacco or tobacco accessory.
+- The sign must not identify a brand of tobacco, tobacco accessory, or vapour product.

 “No Smoking” and “No Vaping” signs, or a dual “No Smoking and No Vaping” sign must be posted at all store entrances, exits, washrooms, in appropriate locations and sufficient numbers, so that employees and customers know that smoking and vaping is not permitted.